"Governor Thomas was so pleased with the construction of this stove... that

 New!
 GNUveau's latest project, the linux port to the IBM 2105 Enterprise Storage Server, known as the Shark, shown below running a 2.6.8 linux kernel.
 Click on the image for info about where this particular Shark came from on its way to GNUveau.
 Shown is a terminal connecting to the Shark's original service interface, and a whois of the IP address.

-just make poor software to sell to you.
+Still using proprietary Micro$oft products?
+Why.
+Micro$oft dosen't.
+They just make poor software to sell to you.
 Want proof?
 Here you go:

 I got this entry in the logs of one of my webservers: